Though she admits it hasn’t been a “traditional journey,” Jennifer King is thankful for the valuable experiences she’s enjoyed on the road to history.

 But King also credits the Women’s Careers in Football Forum for opening doors for not only her but all women seeking careers in the game.
 The program, spearheaded by Sam Rapoport of the NFL, aims to put qualified female candidates for roles such as coaches, officials, trainers and scouts in front of decision-makers from around the league.

-It was there in January of 2018 that King had a fateful meeting with current Redskins head coach Ron Rivera, who was then with the Carolina Panthers.
+It was there in January of 2018 that King had a fateful meeting with Rivera, who was then head coach of the Carolina Panthers.
 She impressed Rivera enough to land internships with the team during the 2018 and ’19 offseasons.

-“Jennifer is a bright young coach and will be a great addition to our staff,” Rivera told Redskins.com of King’s hiring in Washington.
-“Her familiarity with my expectations as a coach and my firsthand knowledge of her work ethic and preparation were big factors in bringing her to the Redskins.”
+“Jennifer is a bright young coach,” Rivera told the team’s official website.
+“Her familiarity with my expectations as a coach and my firsthand knowledge of her work ethic and preparation were big factors in bringing her to the (team).”

 “Three of my football jobs have come from a single phone call and I was literally starting the position within weeks.
 I’ve always kept myself prepared and studied to be ready at any moment because the sports world moves so fast,” she explained.
 “Find any way possible to get out and meet people to build genuine relationships.
 I am living proof of you never know where a conversation may take you.”